-The Design and Technology Subject Leader is responsible for co-ordinating Design and Technology through the school.
+The Design and Technology Subject Leader works closely with all staff to co-ordinate Design and Technology through the school.
 This includes:

-- To advise and support staff in planning teaching and learning of design and technology. - To monitor teachers' planning as part of on-going subject monitoring and evaluation of practice. - To use feedback from monitoring to develop an action plan for Design and Technology with realistic and developmental targets. - To continually audit, identify, purchase and organise all resources, ensuring they are readily available and well maintained.

-- To ensure the use of Design and Technology in the curriculum is current. - To promote Design and Technology throughout the school.
+- To advise and support staff in planning teaching and learning of design and technology. - To monitor teachers' planning as part of on-going subject monitoring and evaluation of practice. - To use feedback from monitoring to develop an action plan for Design and Technology with realistic and developmental targets. - To continually audit, identify, purchase and organise all resources, ensuring they are readily available and well maintained. - To ensure the use of Design and Technology in the curriculum is current. - To promote Design and Technology throughout the school.